 More than this, individuals often function in distinct roles from project to project.
 The process of managing multiple projects across business operations consequently requires a comprehensive approach.
 The upshot of this is that two of the classic approaches to project management have been rendered obsolete:

 – Single project management – focusing purely on technological results.

 – Single project portfolio management – focusing on the project results for companies individually.

-These views were limiting project management in ways that can now be replaced using social project management, augmented by the proper software support, which is enabling businesses to integrate project management with their social networking solutions.
+These views were limiting project management in ways that can now be replaced using social tools within project management, augmented by the proper software support, which is enabling businesses to integrate project management with their social networking solutions.